 10 credits overlap with UNIK4750 - Measurable Security for the Internet of Things

-The course has lectures/exercises at UNIK each week with video conferencing to UiO and other locations for remote teaching.
+The course has full-day lectures/exercises roughly every other week (on average three hours lectures/exercises each week).
+The lectures will be held at ITS, Kjeller, with video conferencing to UiO and other locations for remote teaching.

 There are assignments throughout the semester, which will be part of a portfolio assessment that counts towards your final grade.